-University of California Los Angeles Grob et al (2011) (n=12) ^(a) New York University Ross et al (2016) (n=29) ^(a) Johns Hopkins Griffiths et al (2016) (n=51) ^(a) Imperial College London Carhart-Harris et al (2016, 2018) (n=20) ^(a) Johns Hopkins Davis et al (2020) (n=24) ^(a) Disorder Anxiety related to advanced-stage cancer Anxiety or depression related to cancer Anxiety or depression in life- threatening cancer TRD MDD Design Double-blinded, placebo-controlled Randomized, double-blinded, placebo- controlled Randomized, double-blinded Open-label Randomized Dose 14mg/70kg 21mg/70kg Low (1 or 3mg/70kg) High (22 or 30mg/70kg) 10mg and subsequently 25mg 20mg/70kg (first) 30mg/70kg (second) ^(b) Outcome measures BDI, STAI, POMS HADS, BDI, STAI GRID-HAM-D, HAM-A QIDS-SR-16 GRID-HAM-D Safety findings No SAEs attributed to psilocybin administration No SAEs attributed to psilocybin administration No SAEs attributed to psilocybin administration No SAEs attributed to psilocybin administration; only mild and transient adverse events No SAEs attributed to psilocybin administration Efficacy findings BDI: 30% improvement at 1 and 6 months vs baseline and significant reduction from mild to minimal depression POMS: Trend reduced adverse mood at week 2, returned to baseline at 6 months STAI: Sustained decrease in trait anxiety sub-score at every time point for 6 months Significant reductions (mild/moderate to normal/minimal) in HADS, BDI and STAI measures ~60-80% of participants continued with clinically significant responses on depression and anxiety measures QIDS-SR-16 scores showed significant improvement at all post-treatment time points Max effect at 5 weeks with 65% response (including 20% remission) No patients sought conventional antidepressant treatment within 5 weeks after psilocybin therapy 71% of participants had a clinically significant response in depression scores at both 1 and 4 weeks.
+University of California Los Angeles Grob et al (2011) (n=12) ^(a) New York University Ross et al (2016) (n=29) ^(a) Johns Hopkins Griffiths et al (2016) (n=51) ^(a) Imperial College London Carhart-Harris et al (2016, 2018) (n=20) ^(a) Johns Hopkins Davis et al (2020) (n=24) ^(a) Disorder Anxiety related to advanced-stage cancer Anxiety or depression related to cancer Anxiety or depression in life- threatening cancer TRD MDD Design Double-blinded, placebo- controlled Randomized, double- blinded, placebo- controlled Randomized, double-blinded Open-label Randomized Dose 14mg/70kg 21mg/70kg Low (1 or 3mg/70kg) High (22 or 30mg/70kg) 10mg and subsequently 25mg 20mg/70kg (first) 30mg/70kg (second) ^(b) Outcome measures BDI, STAI, POMS HADS, BDI, STAI GRID-HAM-D, HAM-A QIDS-SR-16 GRID-HAM-D Safety findings No SAEs attributed to psilocybin administration No SAEs attributed to psilocybin administration No SAEs attributed to psilocybin administration No SAEs attributed to psilocybin administration; only mild and transient adverse events No SAEs attributed to psilocybin administration Efficacy findings BDI: 30% improvement at 1 and 6 months vs baseline and significant reduction from mild to minimal depression POMS: Trend reduced adverse mood at week 2, returned to baseline at 6 months STAI: Sustained decrease in trait anxiety sub-score at every time point for 6 months Significant reductions (mild/moderate to normal/minimal) in HADS, BDI and STAI measures - ~60-80% of participants continued with clinically significant responses on depression and anxiety measures At 5 weeks and 6 months, 92% and 79% of high-dose participants, respectively, continued to show clinically significant responses on depression and anxiety measures QIDS-SR-16 scores showed significant improvement at all post-treatment time points Max effect at 5 weeks with 65% response (including 20% remission) No patients sought conventional antidepressant treatment within 5 weeks after psilocybin therapy 71% of participants had a clinically significant response in depression scores at both 1 and 4 weeks.
 58% and 54% achieved clinical remission at 1 and 4 weeks respectively

-[&]quot;N" numbers indicate the number of patients that completed at least one administration session.
+(a) "N" numbers indicate the number of patients that completed at least one administration session.
 In some studies, not all administration sessions and/or follow-up measures were completed for all patients.
-Reasons provided for patients not
+Reasons provided for patients not completing the studies included patients becoming too ill due to cancer progression, death due to cancer, or resumption of antidepression medications.